BrianHenryIE/SortonsEvents-iOS/README.md

 The news view wasn't part of the original plan, but in order to find all the events a Facebook Page has posted, I needed to read its wall.
 I saved the post ids and used a UIWebView to display a merged newsfeed of all the relevant pages with the [Facebook Embedded Posts widget](https://developers.facebook.com/docs/plugins/embedded-posts).
 This has terrible performance, so this view is loaded immediately when the app is opened.
 Then as the user scrolls, it loads further posts.

 All link clicks are intercepted and opened in the Facebook app or Safari.
-The URLs are parsed to remove Facebook redirects which were showing a security warning and to covert http facebook URLs into the Facebook app's URL scheme.
+The URLs are parsed to remove Facebook redirects which were showing a security warning and to convert http Facebook URLs into the Facebook app's URL scheme.

 ### Directory